kc204/vision-/README.md

 ```

 ## Notes
-- The `/api/director` endpoint expects a JSON POST body that matches one of the `DirectorRequest` variants and returns `{ "text": string }` from the future Director Core integration.
+- The `/api/director` endpoint expects a JSON POST body that matches one of the `DirectorRequest` variants and responds with plain-text output from the future Director Core integration.
 - The Gemini-based Director Core client is currently a stub and will throw until the service is wired up.
 - Initial persistence is in-memory only; future iterations can add database-backed history.